maelropars/typescript_moneytransfer/README.md

-# Hello World
+# Money Transfer

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.

-The [Hello World Tutorial](https://docs.temporal.io/docs/typescript/hello-world/) walks through the code in this sample.
+This is an adaption of the moneytransfer example from the Temporal Java SDK

 ### Running this sample